Uruguayan Air Force Flight 571: Helicopter rescue

 When the news broke out that survivors had emerged from the crash of Uruguayan Air Force Flight 571, the story of their 72-day ordeal drew international attention.
-A flood of international reporters hiked several kilometers from Puente Negro to Termas del Flaco.
-The reporters clamored to interview Parrado and Canessa about the crash and their survival.
+The day after they were found while still in Los Maitenes, Parrado and Canessa faced "a column of men in urban clothes, panting, stumbling, bowed under the weight of briefcases," who were reporters from major news outlets including the BBC and El Mercurio, seeking interviews about their survival.

 The Chilean Air Force provided three Bell UH-1 helicopters to assist with the rescue.
 They flew in heavy cloud cover under instrument conditions to Los Maitenes, where the Army interviewed Parrado and Canessa.
 Once the fog lifted at noon, Parrado guided the helicopters to the crash site in Argentina with the pilot's map he had brought with him.
 One of the helicopters remained behind as backup.
 The pilots were astounded at the difficult terrain the two men had crossed to get help.

 The two helicopters arrived at the crash site on the afternoon of 22 December 1972.
 The steep terrain only permitted the pilot to touch down with a single skid.
 Due to the altitude and weight limits, the two helicopters were able to take only half of the survivors.
 Four of the rescuers volunteered to stay behind with the remaining eight survivors for their last night on the mountain.
 The second flight of helicopters arrived the following morning at daybreak.
 The last remaining survivors were rescued on 23 December 1972, more than two and a half months after the crash.
 The survivors were taken to hospitals in Santiago for evaluation and were treated for altitude sickness, dehydration, frostbite, broken bones, scurvy and malnutrition.

 Normally the search and rescue team would have also recovered the remains of the dead for burial.
 However, because recovery would have had to be made from Argentine soil, the Chilean rescuers decided to leave the bodies behind until Argentine authorities decided how to proceed.
 The Chilean military photographed the bodies and mapped the crash site before returning to Chile.

-Shorter route

-On 13 December, their second day climbing the mountain, Canessa thought he saw a line along the valley to the east, and believed it to be a road.
-He tried to persuade Parrado to head in that direction, but Parrado thought the idea was crazy and would not consider it.
-Based on the information they had, believing the plane had already crossed the border into Chile, they chose to go west.
-They later learned that the road Canessa had seen to the east of the crash site might have allowed them to reach a lower altitude sooner.

-However, according to Juan Ulloa, an Argentinian guide who hiked Canessa and Parrado's route multiple times, they ultimately made the right choice despite the longer distance.
-Ulloa speculates that both men would have died had they pivoted east, due to the increased number of obstacles, which included abysses.